 When it comes to putting his neck on the line — and getting it chopped off a few times too often — Jim Cramer, the host of “Mad Money” on CNBC, arguably leads the pack.
 On March 11, 2008, Cramer responded to a viewer’s concern over Bear Stearns’ liquidity problem, recalled K.C.
 Ma, director of the Sarah George Investments Institute at Stetson University in DeLand, Florida.

 Here’s Cramer’s advice, word for word: “No!
 No!
 No!
 Bear Stearns is not in trouble.
 If anything, they’re more likely to be taken over.
 Don’t move your money from Bear.”

 The aftermath was not pretty.
-“On March 14, Bear Stearns stock fell 92 percent on news of a Fed bailout and $2-a-share takeover by JPMorgan,” said Ma.
+“On March 14, Bear Stearns stock fell 92% on news of a Fed bailout and $2-a-share takeover by JPMorgan,” Ma said.

 Despite the occasional bad call, Cramer’s net worth is still extensive.